shantoze/TAS/README.md

 ---

 ## Notes
+**If you are using the latest version, make sure to run install and update in the menu**

 TAS is made for developers who want to build Android apps entirely from the terminal,
 without depending on Android Studio’s GUI.